rsachdeva/illuminatingdeposits-grpc/README.md

 - Docker compose deployment for development
 - Kubernetes Deployment with Ingress; Helm; Mongodb internal replication setup
 - Running from Editor/IDE directly included
-- Log Based Message Broker using Kafka for Each Interest Calculation Event (in progress; currently enabled with Docker compose deployment)
+- Log Based Message Broker using Kafka for Each Interest Calculation Event with Docker Compose and Kubernetes
 - Tracing enabled using Zipkin for Observability

 #### gRPC pre setup  (in case desired to generate already included protobuf code)